Maintenance and supervision are crucial to saving costs, preventing asset failures and downtimes, and ensuring maximum asset life.

 How does it help you?

-So many CMMS solutions exist in the market today compared to 20 years ago.
+Lots of CMMS software exist in the market today compared to 20 years ago.
 At its core, all CMMS solutions should perform the following functions:

 - Access different asset and equipment information stored in various places throughout a building